 When it comes to Marketing Yourself – think about Long Term

 Think about how you want to be represented out there long-term before setting up your pages, and don’t do stuff on YouTube that might embarrass you later, or sabotage your career later.
 Don’t do negative things where you’re spouting off on someone, try not to do that from the very beginning, if you can.
 Just be careful about what you’re putting out there because it’s out there forever.

-Social Media can be used as a massive calling card and an unlimited resource for networking.
-So pay attention to what’s happening out there.
-Do you research on it.
+When it comes to getting some of your first voiceover jobs, Social Media can be used as a massive calling card and an unlimited resource for networking.
+Pay attention to what’s happening out there and do your research on it.
 There’s so much that’s happened even in the last year.
 It’s increased exponentially, the opportunities that I’ve seen casting-wise for voice actors on Twitter are great.

-I am NOT an expert in social media.
+To be clear, I’m NOT an expert in social media.
 I don’t have time to become an expert on social media, and we’ve made unbelievable mistakes along the way.
 Painful, super expensive mistakes.
-I pay people to help us with it now, but there’s a ton of stuff you can do immediately that will cost you nothing.
-I built my voiceover career, without any help in the beginning.
-I did a lot of it on my own so I know that you guys can too.
+Nowadays I pay people to help us with it now, but there’s a ton of stuff you can do immediately that will cost you nothing.
+I built my voiceover career, without any help in the beginning – I did a lot of it on my own so I know that you guys can too.

 I encourage you to get out there, get going and please don’t ever let anyone tell you that you can’t do this work because of where you live.
 You can do this from pretty much anywhere, if you have an internet connection.

 So that is my marketing pitch for YOU!
-Get at it, and build the career you want!
+Get at it, go after those voiceover gigs, and build the career you want!